CBE544/CBE544-2019.github.io/ProjectDescription.md

 ### Motivation ###

-LiMO2 (M= Co, Mn, Ni are the most common cathode materials in batteries today.
+LiMO<sub>2</sub> (M= Co, Mn, Ni) materials are the most common cathode materials in batteries today.
 LiCoO2 is by far the most popular of those materials.
 A combination of effects has lead to investigations to improve the stability of LiCoO2 cathode materials or find suitable alternatives.
-Some problematic effects include cost, reactivity, structural problems.
+Some problems include cost, reactivity, and structural problems that occur during cycling.
 Decomposition of the liquid electrolyte is a common cause of decreased battery performance.
 Ethylene carbonate is a popular component of the elctrolyte solution in Li ion batteries.
 In order to improve battery performance critical importance in improving battery operation is understanding the electrode – electrolyte interface.
 For high capacity battery materials, electrolytes decomposed causing the battery to decrease in performance.

 <center><img src="../Images/LiIonBatteries.png" alt="window" style="width: 800px;"/><br>
 Schematic of Li Ion Batteries